kcm2/ab/references/angelbeatshd.rst

 .. [#wis-25] This could be shown by Otonashi not being in the SSS uniform speaking to the students normally.
 .. [#wis-26] I feel this could/should be changed to be a more serious answer where Kanade could talk about some rough memories she has of Chiyo.
 .. [#wis-27] This may need to be changed to fit in with the ideas.
+.. [#wis-28] The list of who is graduating could be determined by a function or report in Angel Player.
+.. [#wis-29] A note/point for me to come back to.
+.. [#wis-30] Another note for me to come back to.

 Character introductions
 ========================